frederic-perez/AmE-dictionary/dictionary.md

 __heckler__ :two::shit:
 __hector__ _v_ _Chávez hectored the United States often._
 __hedonic__
+__heebie-jeebies__ If you have the heebie-jeebies, you're worried, anxious, or jumpy.
+Haunted houses, for example, give many people the heebie-jeebies, while others get the heebie-jeebies from circus clowns. _Giving us the heebie jeebies._
 __heed__ :five: _v_ :es: hacer caso de
 __heedless__
 __heel__ _A heel who learns how to be a good egg._